DevPriSha/simply-do-frontend/DOCS.md

 - MUI Components
 - Axios

+### Note: Has been developed and tested on M1 Macbook Air 2020.

 ## Backend Project
 - The backend project is a simple Spring Boot project with a single controller and a single service.
 - Link: [Simply Do Backend](https://github.com/DevPriSha/leap-sample-simplydo)